 This training facility, stationed in Zadar, Croatia, is being established in a gradual manner, expanding the training opportunities offered over time.
 The aviation training centre officially opened its doors on 11 December 2019, contributing to NATO's adaptability and readiness.
 The first group of students graduated from a first training module in October 2020.

 Delivering state-of-the-art pilot training is an increasingly costly and challenging endeavour.
 For many European Allies, the national pilot requirements needed each year are too small to justify the establishment or maintenance of national flight centres.
 To overcome this challenge, the NFTE initiative aims to create a network of multinational training facilities for fighter jet, helicopter, fixed wing, and drone pilots across Europe, leveraging already existing structures to the maximum extent possible.
 The establishment of the NFTE will significantly decrease the current reliance on US training facilities by making European Allies capable of training their own flight crews in a multinational context.
 As such, the NFTE serves as an excellent example of transatlantic burden-sharing.

-In the margins of the 2021 NATO Summit in Brussels, 10 Allies – Belgium, the Czech Republic, Greece, Hungary, Italy, Montenegro, North Macedonia, Romania, Spain and Turkey – signed a Memorandum of Understanding for NFTE, which will see the establishment of the first multinational training campuses in the near future.
+In the margins of the 2021 NATO Summit in Brussels, 10 Allies – Belgium, the Czech Republic, Greece, Hungary, Italy, Montenegro, North Macedonia, Romania, Spain and Türkiye – signed a Memorandum of Understanding for NFTE, under which the first two training campuses have since been established, namely in the Czech Republic and Italy.